OsbornePro/NovaKey-Daemon/README.md

     ```
     /etc/firewalld/services/novakey.xml
     ```

+  * Enables the service if not already enabled

   * Opens TCP port `60768`
-  * Will not re-add the rule if it already exists

 #### What the installer does NOT do

-* It does not create `devices.json` unless you supply one. this file is generated automatically by the daemon on first run.
+* It does not require `server_keys.json`; the daemon generates it automatically on first run if missing.
-* It does not require `server_keys.json`; this file is generated automatically by the daemon on first run.
+* It does not create `devices.json` unless you supply one; if absent, pairing mode is used on first start.
-* It does not overwrite existing firewall rules or paired devices unless explicitly provided.
+* It does not re-add the firewall rule if it already exists.

 #### Where to modify behavior

 * **Listening address / ports / limits**
-  Edit:

   ```
   /etc/novakey/server_config.yaml